nimiq/developer-center/migration/node-operators.md

 - Set the `network` to `main-albatross`
 - Choose your `sync_mode` setting as `full` or `history`
 - Optionally, enable the PoS RPC server by uncommenting the section in the `[rpc-server]` configuration section if you need it
+- **Review all other sections** of the client.toml file and ensure that the parameters are configured according to your specific setup (paths, keys, and any optional features you want to enable).
+Adjust these settings as needed to fit your node's configuration.

 **Step 2: Run the Activation Tool**